wlemkens/balfolk-db/README.md

 # balfolk-db
 The tools to import and export the dances for bal folk music

+# Usage
+## Windows
+After installing you will find a shortcut in your start menu.

+## Linux
+You might need to install the correct python version (3.8) if you want to run the binary.

 # Dependencies
 - Python3
   - Mutagen